DeeboyEdx/speech2input/README.md

 <details><summary><strong>Click here for a list of the cards included in the p2r file.</strong></summary>

-The first two cards use this project's python script(s).
-The rest are bonus useful cards.

 |Action|Description|
 |-|-|
 |+ **Type \***            |Bypass command interpretation (uses `-v` flag) to simply type out the supplied text|